ibm-cloud-docs/vpc/file_storage_vpc_eit_new.md

 {: important}

 IBM Cloud provides two options for in-transit encryption for file shares.
 - You can establish an encrypted mount connection between the compute host and a zonal file share by using the Internet Security Protocol (IPsec) security profile and X.509 certificate.
 For more information, see [Encryption in transit - IPsec encryption](/docs/vpc?topic=vpc-file-storage-vpc-eit-ipsec).
+For information about a known issue with IPsec-configured mounts, see [Potential mount disruption for IPsec-configured zonal file shares during maintenance](/docs/vpc?topic=vpc-storage-known-issues#ipsec-connection-delays).
 - You can establish an encrypted mount connection between the compute host and a regional file share by creating a stunnel connection (TLS 1.2+) between the client VSI and NFS server.
 For more information, see [Encryption in transit - TLS encryption](/docs/vpc?topic=vpc-file-storage-vpc-eit-tls).